Erwin Vann - Short Biography

 As a composer and arranger, I wrote music for big band (The Brussels Jazz Orchestra), hiphop (Krewcial, DJ Grazzhoppa’s DJ Big Band), soul (Moiano), and for chamber orchestra in a project with the Belgian rock band Venus.
 From 2002 to 2005, I collaborated with the Canadian choreographer David Pressault on several of his projects, creating electronic music, and music for solo saxophone and live electronics.
 Furthermore, I’ve composed some music for film and TV.
 The documentaries “Traces/Empreintes de femmes” and “En attendant les hommes”, both by Katy Lena Ndiaye (Neon Rouge), received several awards at international film festivals.

-Over the years, I’ve been a member of the faculty at the Conservatories of Ghent, Brussels, Antwerp and Luxemburg, and taught many workshops in Belgium and abroad.
+Over the years (1988 - 2012), I’ve been a member of the faculty at the Royal Conservatories of Ghent, Brussels and Antwerp, and of the Conservatory of Music of the City of Luxemburg.
+Furthermore, I have taught many workshops in Belgium and abroad.

-In 2009, I decided to turn down the volume and slow down the pace of my high speed life.
+In 2009, I decided to turn down the volume and slow down the pace of my high speed life as a performer, composer and arranger.
 I started teaching yoga, a discipline I had been practicing since the mid-eighties.
 Since then I only perform a handful of concerts per year.
 Recently (this is 2018…), I started spending more time in the recording studio again.
 I love playing, improvising, composing on the spot.